 The prep and installation work adds significant cost per square foot.

-Cleaning is time-consuming and difficult.
+Cleaning natural stone flooring is time-consuming and difficult.

 Many companies require homeowners to pay for professional cleaning yearly or lose their warranty.

 Your installer probably knows that the textured, porous surface of your epoxy stone floor will need more than a vacuum and mop to really clean it.
 Indeed, most of these flooring companies suggest you buy their “specially formulated cleaner.”
 Moreover, many contracts warn that if you opt-out of professional yearly cleaning—done by them at an additional cost, of course,—your floor’s warranty is voided!
 This adds up to hundreds of dollars each year, just to keep the floor clean.
+If you look at customer reviews of natural stone flooring, you may have seen grievances like this.
+Natural stone flooring companies seem to have the goal of only finding ways to make the most money they can.

 These types of epoxy floorings are not a solution to your mold and mildew problems in the basement as they claim.
 Again, their structure allows water to get down the cracks and crevices between the individual stones.
 Once the water gets in, there’s no easy way to get it out.

-Ohio’s extreme weather makes costly repairs likely.
+Ohio’s extreme weather makes costly natural stone flooring repairs likely.

 We Offer a Better Alternative to Natural Stone Flooring

-The floors we install in garages and basements are superior to these natural stone options in several ways.
+The floors we install in garages and basements are superior to these natural stone flooring options in several ways.

-Easy to Clean and Maintain:
+Easy to Clean and Maintain than Natural Stone Flooring:

 Our finishing process gives you enough texture to avoid slipping but is non-porous to keep out moisture.
 That’s because we use a polyaspartic polymer.
 Cleaning your garage floor is as easy as spraying it down with a hose.
 No special cleaners or professional cleaning contracts are required.